amitmse/in_Python_/Logistic Regression/README.md

 			X3 = 1.72 - 0.2(1.44)		[put 1.72 in "2X - 2": 2*1.72 - 2 = 3.44-2 =1.44]
 			X3 = 1.72 - 0.288
 			X3 = 1.432

 	continue doing this untill we are close to 1 which is the exact solution.
 As we approach to local minimum, Gradient Descent will automatically take smaller steps.
-	So no need to decrease "a" over time. optimization gradient descent:
+So no need to decrease "a" over time.

+	optimization gradient descent:
 			cX + d = Y [equation of line and solve this for c & d]
 			(cX + d) -  Y = 0 ( "cX + d" is predected Y^, Y^-Y is error and it should be zero)
 		min by(a,b) = sum ([cX + d]-Yi)^2		[c = cofficient, d=intercept]

 	First make initial guess for c & d then do the derivative by c & d seperately to get the optimium value of c & d.
-	Above process will apply on Gradient Descent "Xi+1 = Xi - a f'(Xi)"
+	Above process will apply on Gradient Descent "Xi+1 = Xi - a f'(Xi)".
 Gradient descent is based on 1st derivatives only and it use all data at one time.
 Gradient descent generally requires more iterations.
 If data size is big then it will take long time to compute.

 	Stochastic Gradient descent: It takes portion of data at one time and do the computation and continue in same way. cofficients are not exactly equals to Gradient descent but its close.